 Most DUI offenses carry a mandatory minimum sentence of incarceration upon conviction.
 The mandatory minimum sentence is the minimum amount of time an individual convicted of DUI will be required to spend in a county jail or state prison before becoming eligible for release on parole.

 Each DUI sentence involving a statutory mandatory minimum has a minimum and a maximum sentence.
-For example, a first-offense DUI in the highest tier (BAC of .16% or higher) would have a mandatory minimum sentence of seventy-two hours in jail and a maximum sentence of six months.
+For example, a first-offense DUI in the highest tier (BAC of .16% or higher) would have a mandatory minimum sentence of seventy-two hours in jail and a maximum sentence of 6 months.

 The mandatory minimum DUI sentence for each offense is listed in the Pennsylvania DUI sentencing chart below.
 A judge must impose mandatory minimum penalties for DUI offenses regardless of mitigating factors.